HurricaneChapman/ledgerx__homework/README.md

 * Graphs include an exponential moving average that updates every time the contract data is refreshed.
 * I hope you like blue.

+## Instructions
+Requires Node 10.16.0 or later.
+I recommend also using Yarn.
+Clone the repo to your local machine, run `yarn install` (or `npm install`) from the repository folder and then you should be ready to run `yarn start` or `npm start`.

 ## Known quirks:
 * Graphs rely on data collected since the most recent page load.
 This results in a lot of flat, boring lines.
 If you leave it open for a few minutes you will start to see some movement on some contracts, but most stay relatively flat.
 If we were graphing larger data sets, this would probably be a lot more interesting, and wouldn't hit the performance problem I saw with the constant data fetching.
 * Graphing library maybe isn't the best for a chart that updates data so frequently.
 Rapid state updates (ie several every few seconds) could be more performant.